Chapter 10- Life goes on in the Village

 He quickly stepped away from the picture and went back to dispensing ale in glass bottles.
 Iolanthe followed him, ranting.

-"This is what I hear!
-And even back when Gaston was still alive!
+"This is just what I hear around town...even back when Gaston was still alive!
 I remember last St. Valentine's Day, at the church tea.
 My friends were talking about you standing in the snow for so long that some of their kids made you into a snowman!
 And Cecile said that she was glad, at least Gaston didn't tell you to stand in the fountain wearing nothing but angel wings and holding a crossbow!
 Oh yes!
 Maybe you're not fit to run a business!
 Best piece of real estate in town, and it belongs to the town fool!"

-"Guess so."
-Lefou didn't look up, he busied himself with arranging bottles in a neat stack on the bar, lining them up exactly two inches apart.
+"Guess so," said Lefou.
+He didn't look up, busying himself with arranging bottles in a neat stack on the bar, lining them up exactly two inches apart.

 "I'm getting to be the laughingstock of this village!
 You know why?" the tall woman pressed.